 Where are the professors in the programme from?

 Our resident and visiting faculty members come from a variety of countries and backgrounds.
-We have professors from Canada, Costa Rica, Germany, United States.
+We invite you to check out the department’s faculty by visiting the department page here.